-- is an active ongoing process, while plans are the documentation of that discussion at one point of time.
+- It’s an active ongoing process, while plans are the documentation of that discussion at one point of time.

-- does not guarantee success, yet it’s absolutely necessary.
+- It does not guarantee success, yet it’s absolutely necessary.

-These two quotes reflect the essences of plans vs. planning.
+These two quotes reflect the essence of plans vs. planning:

 “Have a plan, but be ready to abandon it at any moment.” – Jennifer Baichwal